Viktoru/mlfruitandnut/mlfruitandnut/docs/development.md

 3.- How the #form works?

 - Create a pulldown menu to select a Crop.
-It is a Ajax callback named "::promptCallbackCrop".
+It is an Ajax callback named "::promptCallbackCrop".

 ```bash